PjrCodes/CodeStyliser/README.md

 #endif
 ```

-In the above case, the `for(...)` is not ignored, i.e. braces will be added.
+In the above case, the `for(...)` is not ignored and no braces are added.

 ### Issues with Comments